Research at the Archives

 Tours of the State Archives facility can be arranged for educational and civic groups and interested individuals.
 All visitors are required to check in and out with the Reference staff.

 Patrons unable to visit the Archives to conduct their own research may contact the Archives to request the Archives staff to conduct limited research for specific information.
-Archives staff will search indexed records and books for a maximum of thirty minutes per request.
+Archives staff will search indexed records and books for a maximum of 30 minutes per request.
 Due to the limited number of staff, the Archives cannot: search records that are on microfilm or that are readily available from other sources (such as census records); conduct detailed genealogical searches; summarize, interpret, or transcribe documents; or provide a list of records for all persons bearing a particular surname.
 If such research is needed, researchers should plan to visit the Archives in person or make arrangements with a private researcher.
 A list of researchers will be provided upon request.

 The Archives provides professional technical assistance for local government and archival and historical agencies, including workshops on the establishment and maintenance of archival and records management programs.